RealWhyKnot/VRCYTProxy/README.md

 ## How to Run

-After building from source or extracting a release `.zip` file, you will have a single application folder (e.g., `dist/` or `WKYoutubeProxy-Folder-Build-v1.0/`).
+After building from source or extracting a release `.zip` file, you will have a single application folder (e.g., `dist/` or the extracted contents of `VRCYTProxy-Windows.zip`).
 The structure will look like this:

 ```
 <application_folder>/